Differentiable Safe Controller Design through Control Barrier Functions: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we demonstrate the application of safe NN controllers in adaptive cruise control and aircraft collision avoidance.
+In this section, we demonstrate the application of safe NN controllers in adaptive cruise control (ACC) and aircraft collision avoidance.
 The following control methods are considered: \begin{enumerate} \item \textbf{MPC}: Model predictive control could guarantee the safety of the closed-loop system with good performance, but it is computationally costly to run online when the horizon is large or the dynamics is nonlinear. \item \textbf{NN}: A feedforward NN controller is trained to optimizes~\eqref{eq:control_prob} with regularizers penalizing violations of safety constraints.
 No safety filter is applied in the online evaluation of this NN controller.
-This method enjoys fast online evaluation but suffers the risk of safety violations. \item \textbf{NN-QP}: The above NN controller is equipped with the CBF-QP safety filter during online evaluation. \item \textbf{NN-diff-QP} and \textbf{NN-gauge}: The safe-by-construction NN controllers introduced in Section~\ref{sec:controllerdesign} that are trained directly to optimize the control performance~\eqref{eq:control_prob}. \end{enumerate} For NN-diff-QP, we use \texttt{cvxpylayers}~\cite{agrawal2019differentiable} to construct the differentiable QP layer.
+This method enjoys fast online evaluation but suffers the risk of safety violations. \item \textbf{NN-QP}: The above NN controller is equipped with the CBF-QP safety filter during online evaluation. \item \textbf{NN-diff-QP} and \textbf{NN-gauge}: The safe-by-construction NN controllers introduced in Section~\ref{sec:controllerdesign} that are trained directly to optimize the control performance~\eqref{eq:control_prob}.
+We also include the interior policy $\pi_{int}$ given by~\eqref{eq:chebyshev} as a special case of NN-gauge for comparison. \end{enumerate} For NN-diff-QP, we use \texttt{cvxpylayers}~\cite{agrawal2019differentiable} to construct the differentiable QP layer.
 For NN-gauge, the implicit interior policy~\eqref{eq:chebyshev} is applied.
 All training is performed using PyTorch on Google Colab with Adam~\cite{adam} as the optimizer.